mhrons/mhrons.github.io/docs/pv_smooth.md

 The measured time series GI(t) eventually allows to calculate the specific accumulator’s capacity [Wh/m2], its specific power [W/m2], specific energy throughput [Wh/m2/day], [Wh/m2/year] requested by the IPLPF smoothing.
 Based on the accumulators’ specifications and prices in 2021, the corresponding accumulation costs have been calculated.
 This confirmed that the IPLPF operation is definitely worthwhile with the German power purchase tariff and PV feed-in tariff in 2021.
 The ideal smoothing costs are substantially lower than the difference between purchase tariff and PV feed-in tariff.
 (We may assume that the smooth PV infeed partially compensates for the distribution costs.)
 The simulation suggests an affordable smoothing model for a hybrid small-scale PV plant, and suggests the accumulation technology for large-scale PV plants.
 ### Smoothing by IPLPF vs LPF
-Global irradiance GI measured (legend meas), filtered GI, and specific accumulated energy GX by LPF (legend lp) and by IPLPF (legend aavg0):
+Global irradiance GI measured (legend meas), filtered by LPF (legend lp) and by IPLPF (legend aavg0), and specific accumulated energy GX:
 ![PV Logger](img/GI_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='left';"}
 ![PV Logger](img/GX_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='right';"}

-The left graph shows the measured and low-passed (legend “lp”) GI signals on a day with a high solar exposure and strong intermittency.
+The left graph shows the measured and low-passed (legend “lp”) GI signals on a day with high solar exposure and strong intermittency.
 The graph on the right shows the specific accumulated energy GX [Wh/m2] by IPLPF vs. LPF on the same day.
 The time course of GX is proportional to the battery's state of charge SOC [Wh].
-Exactly-predicted input signal shifts the IPLPF output to the left (legend “aavg0”), minimizing the standard deviation of SOC, thus in practise minimizing the difference delta(SOC) = max(SOC) – min(SOC) which represents the necessary accumulation capacity.
-The throughput of accumulated energy (other than delta SOC) is also minimized by IPLPF.
+Exactly-predicted input signal shifts the IPLPF output to the left (legend “aavg0”), minimizing the standard deviation of SOC, thus in practise minimizing the difference ΔSOC = max(SOC) – min(SOC) which is the requested accumulation capacity.
+The throughput of accumulated energy (other than ΔSOC) is also minimized by IPLPF.

 ### Costs of IPLPF smoothing
 The smoothing costs result from the energy accumulation.
-The accumulation costs are given by the accumulation rate and technology (e.g. Lithium battery, supercapacitor etc.).
+Accumulation costs are given by the rate of accumulation and the technology (e.g. Lithium-Ion RedOx, EDLC supercapacitor etc.).
 In theory, the accumulation rate is given by the intermittency of solar irradiance vs. desired time course of the output PV power.
 The accumulation rate is quantified by:

-1. mandated BESS capacity, i.e. maximum delta SOC [Wh] reserved for smoothing (4)
+1. mandated ESS capacity, i.e. ΔSOC [Wh] reserved for smoothing (4)
 2. total accumulated energy throughput [Wh] by smoothing (5)
-3. maximum power [W] from/to BESS, balancing the intermittent PV power
+3. maximum power [W] from/to ESS, balancing the intermittent PV power

 In practice, the values 1. and 2. are larger the more imperfectly the balancing power between the grid and the battery is controlled.
-In the illustrated example, IPLPF needs only 24% delta SOC relative to LPF, and IPLPF accumulates about 50% of the energy throughput if compared to LPF.
-Both the accumulated SOC and energy throughput reach their theoretical minimum by means of IPLPF smoothing.
+In the illustrated example, IPLPF needs only 24% ΔSOC relative to LPF, and IPLPF accumulates about 50% of the energy throughput if compared to LPF.
+Both ΔSOC and energy throughput reach their theoretical minimum by means of IPLPF smoothing.
 The higher LPF order or its lower cut-off frequency, the smoother output, but "earlier" input signal needed to eliminate the filter's time lag.
 (In case of PLPF smoothing: The greater Δt, the greater prediction error and the greater rate of accumulation.)
-The IPLPF simulation has confirmed that a hybrid PV system i.e. a small-scale on-grid PV plant having its own BESS with capacity = 2 hours x Ppvmax, need <10% of the BESS capacity to be reserved for smoothing (7% on 2022-03-04), while its rest BESS capacity is left free for the energy storage.
+The IPLPF simulation has confirmed that a hybrid PV system i.e. a small-scale on-grid PV plant having its own BESS with capacity = 2 hours x Ppvmax, need <10% of the BESS capacity to be reserved for smoothing (7% on 2022-03-04), while the rest BESS capacity is used for the energy storage.
 The hybrid PV plant feeds its “overflow” power into the grid, as long as the household’s consumption is satisfied and the battery has been charged. ***Having the reserved free capacity and total battery power available, the IPLPF costs are reasonably lower than the expected added value to the smooth PV power infeed.***

 IPLPF costs measured from 04/2021 to 03/2022.
-The plane of incidence and applied LPF are the same as on the graphs GI(t) and GX(t):
+The plane of incidence and the LPF applied are the same as in the GI(t) and GX(t) plots:
 <figure markdown>
   ![IPLPF Costs](img/IPLPF_Costs.png){ width="650"}
   <figcaption>Table 1</figcaption>